 - Find a PACE Program

 Right-to-farm laws protect agricultural viability by providing farmers with protections from private nuisance lawsuits that may be brought by neighbors.
 Right-to-farm laws also protect farmers from anti-nuisance ordinances and other unreasonable regulations of farming operations.
-Farmers who use good management practices often use right to farm laws to prevail in lawsuits Every state includes some form of right-to-farm protections under state law and a growing number of counties and municipalites are passing their own ordinances to supplement the protection provided by stae law.
+Farmers who use good management practices often use right-to-farm laws to prevail in lawsuits.
+Every state includes some form of right-to-farm protections under state law and a growing number of counties and municipalites are passing their own ordinances to supplement the protection provided by state law.

 The ACEP-ALE program is administered by USDA's Natural Resources Conservation Service and supports agricultural viability in several ways.
 First, it provides liquid capital for farmers to invest in their operations.
 ACEP-ALE also strengthens the agricultural sector in communities with participating farms.
 Easement proceeds spent of agricultural purposes tend to be spent locally.
 Money invested in agricultural land - reducing or eliminating debt or acquiring new land - is spent at local agriculturally related businesses.
 ACEP-ALE also helps partners assemble blocks of protected land.
 Protected farms and ranches are often close to other agricultural land or open space.
 Creating core agricultural areas supports a range of agricultural activities, sustains vital ancillary businesses, helps avoid land use conflicts and keeps operating costs down.